hamkamannan/adminigniter/README.md

 Adminigniter
 =====================================
-Complete Authentication and Authorization system for CodeIgniter4 HMVC with Premium Admin LTE.
+HMVC Module (CRUD) Generator with Complete Authentication and Authorization system for CodeIgniter4  comes with Admin LTE Template.

 Feature
 -------